 3. Will new providers require training on co-treatment with other disciplines?
 How will you cultivate a cohesive and integrated care culture within training and service provision?

-• More physical space?
+• Additional physical space

-• Advertising expenses (for both clients and providers)?
+• Advertising expenses (for both clients and providers)

 1. Will you require more administrative support staff (e.g., schedulers, administrative assistants, billers)?